amitofsk/dandy/docs/Dandy.md

 ## 3.0 Install software
+This tutorial involves both writing Python code for a computer as well as writing code for a microcontroller, so we have two programming environments to set up.

 ### 3.1 Check your Python installation

+We will write Python code with a GUI for the computer.
 This tutorial requires at least Python version 3.7.
 It has been tested on both Windows and Linux systems.
 <br><br>
 If you do not have Python, you can download the latest version from [`Python's website`](https://www.python.org/downloads/).
 <br><br>